Murali-group/GraphSpace/docs/Programmers_Guide.md

 ## GraphSpace REST APIs using the Postman app

+### This documentation is based on [Sandeep Mahapatra's blog post](https://summerofcode17.wordpress.com/2017/05/30/using-the-graphspace-restful-api/) in the 2017 GSoc.

 ```
     Note: In order to fully utilize the features of GraphSpace REST API, you must have an account on GraphSpace.
 ```